James Pile: History

-Second son William Pile was born in Glasgow, and emigrated with his parents.
+His second son William Pile was born in Glasgow, and emigrated with his parents.

 At the time of the Victorian gold rush, he drove sheep to Ballarat, where he sold them for a handsome profit.

 William "Willie" Pile became manager of Polia station, and served as the local magistrate.

 A keen racing man, he was a member of the South Australian Jockey Club (SAJC)'s first committee, and owner of The Assyrian, Country Girl and First Water (winner of the 1880 Adelaide Cup and the 1881 Australian Cup).
 For a time his horses were trained by J. Eden Savill, but after Savill sued certain members of the SAJC committee, Pile included, he withdrew his patronage and a year later sold his stables, horses and all his stock.
 Savill bought The Assyrian, which went on to win the 1882 Melbourne Cup.

 He subsequently joined the Adelaide Gun Club, which in the days before clay pigeons used live birds as targets.

 He had a 120 acres hobby farm at Morphettville close to the racecourse and the Holdfast Bay railway line (now a tramline), and there built a 40 or 50 ft pigeon tower with boxes for 700 birds, which became a well-known local landmark, and deliberately made larger and taller than that of "Ben" Rounsevell nearby.

-John

-Born in Scotland, he emigrated to South Australia with his parents and was educated at Gawler, where he encountered Dick Holland, with whom, at age 13 or 14, he made his first overland droving trip from Sydney to Adelaide with horses, and made his next trip with John McKinlay, who shortly afterwards took over Lake Victoria Station.

-He managed Cuthero station after the retirement of his father.